FelixBenning/lazyConfig/README.md

 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)
 [![codecov](https://codecov.io/gh/FelixBenning/lazyConfig/branch/master/graph/badge.svg)](https://codecov.io/gh/FelixBenning/lazyConfig)

-> lazily loading and overriding configuration for the lazy coder
+> lazily loading and overriding configuration

 lazyConfig is an opinionated configuration provider.
-Loading `.yml`, `.yaml` or `.json` configuration files.
+It can load `.yml`, `.yaml`, `.json` and `.toml` configuration files out of the box but can be extended with custom loaders.
 Opinionated since it requires you to structure your configuration in a certain way in order to work.

 ## Why lazyConfig?